maryvo/nanobook/_lessons/for.md

 3. Vanilla Ice Cream
 ```

-# Terminate a loop early
+# Terminating a loop early

 To exit a loop early and avoid running the remaining iterations, you can use the `break` keyword.